DEMANDING IDENTIFICATION FROM LOITERERS

 Many people argue that officers use loitering laws to clear neighborhoods of homeless or undesirable people who tend to congregate on the streets.
-Some courts believe that loitering laws are unconstitutional on the grounds that they are discriminatory against the poor people.
+Some courts believe that these laws are unconstitutional on the grounds that they are discriminatory against the poor people.
 The safest place to challenge the validity of a loitering law or loitering arrest is in the court room.
 You will want a hardworking Houston criminal defense attorney to assist you if you believe that you mistreated on the grounds of loitering and want to set the record straight.